awsdocs/aws-java-developer-guide-v2/doc_source/setup-project-maven.rst

 By default, |mvn| creates a project template for you using the `quickstart
 <http://maven.apache.org/archetypes/maven-archetype-quickstart/>`_ archetype.
 This creates a Java 1.5 project.
-You must update your application to Java 1.8 to be compatible with |sdk-java-v2|.
+You must update your application to Java 1.8 to be compatible with the AWS Java SDK version 2.
 To update to Java 1.8, add the following to your :file:`pom.xml` file.

 .. code-block:: xml